-Results of our regional configurations are shown in Table 5.
-Findings for these subsamples are consistent with the all-Africa sample, but the absolute and relative changes differ.
-For Francophone Africa, the greatest gain is found through a one-point increase in Economic Freedom, while for Anglophone Africa, the greatest gain is through a one-point decrease in the level of corruption.
+changes differ.
+For Francophone Africa, the greatest gain is found through a one-point increase in economic freedom, while for Anglophone Africa, the greatest gain is through a one-point decrease in the level of corruption.
 These differences undoubtedly reflect a combination of geography, historical experience, and institutional strengths and weaknesses among the various countries.
-As to the various economic community groupings, the largest gain is in a reduction in corruption in the UDEAC group, followed by a similar change for the COMESA group.
-The largest losses are for an increase in international aid in UDEAC, followed by a similar change for SADC.
+As to the various economic community groupings, the largest gains in a reduction in corruption are in the UDEAC group and the COMESA group.
+The largest losses for an increase in international aid are in UDEAC and SADC.